mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

  4. What are the means the *IP* specification uses to ensure packets are delivered without corruption to the destination host?
  5. If a new networking specification came out in a few years, replacing *IPv4* does it mean that TCP applications would need to be rewritten?
 Why or Why not?
  6. Research: *TCP/IP* and *IP Suite* are equivalent terms.
 What is yet another sdynonym for these terms?
- 7. Exam Question: In te network: ```10.59.0.0/16``` what is the Network Address, the Broadcast Address, the Netmarsk in IP Address notation, provide the total number of IP addresses possible and provide the total number of usable host addresses.
-Finally, would the address ```10.59.129.0``` be a valid, assignable IP address for a host?
-Why or why not?
+ 7. Exam Question: In te network: ```10.59.0.0/16```
+   - What is the Network Address.
+   - What is the Broadcast Address.
+   - What is the Netmask in IP Address notation.
+   - Provide the total number of IP addresses.
+   - Provide the total number of usable host addresses.
+   - Is ```10.59.129.0``` a valid, assignable IP address for a host?
+   - For the above response, explain why or why not?

 ## Chapter 2: Firewalls, Routing and WiFi